 What is specialist, non-standard home insurance?

 There is an ever-growing list of situations that are being defined by insurers as specialist or non-standard.
-These are generally things that mainstream insurance companies find either too complicated or risky to offer reasonably priced cover if the cover is offered at all.
+These are generally things that mainstream insurance companies find either too complicated or risky to offer reasonably priced cover for.
+That is if the cover is offered at all.

 Why many insurance companies don’t like complicated risks

 Insurance companies will evaluate how risky you or your property is based on the information you tell them.
-Generally, insurers like predictable and common risk types as this reduces the potential for them to have to pay huge sums at the point of claim.
+Generally, insurers like predictable and common risk types.
+This reduces the potential for them to have to pay huge sums at the point of claim.

-This includes evaluating things like area in which your property is situated and the materials used to build it through to the occupant and their personal circumstances.
+This includes looking at things like the area in which your property is located and the materials used to build it.
+It also looks at the occupant themselves and their personal circumstances.

 Examples of complicated or specialist risks

-We’ve distributed the risks into two main categories; people, and property.
-Any risk that falls within either or both categories will be deemed as a non-standard home insurance risk, of which a standard insurer will be reluctant to insure.
+We’ve split the risks into two main groups; people and property.
+Any risk that falls within either or both categories will be deemed as a non-standard home insurance risk.
+A standard insurer will not want to insure the following:

 Property risk types